Ohio teens charged with murder after sandbag thrown from bridge hits car, kills passenger

 The boys, whom NBC News isn't identifying because they are 13 and 14 years old and are being prosecuted in juvenile court, were charged with vehicular vandalism last week after Toledo police said they intentionally threw the sandbag and other items from the Indiana Avenue overpass onto Interstate 75 on Dec.
 19.

+Local authorities said the four teens entered denials in juvenile court on Wednesday, and they noted that the suspects will remain in the juvenile court system because of their ages.

-Byrd was traveling to meet friends in Toledo, The Toledo Blade reported.
-He was engaged and had a 1-year-old son, according to the paper.
+Byrd was traveling to meet friends in Toledo.
+He was engaged and had a 2-year-old son, according to the family.

 "I just pulled underneath the bridge, and something hit my car!" she said, according to a recording released by police.
 "It hit my friend, and he is not moving!"